In this article

 Direct biomarkers, on the other hand, only arise after alcohol consumption.
 This makes them an accurate predictor of the amount of alcohol someone has recently consumed.

-CDT testing works by measuring the amount of carbohydrate-deficient transferrin in a person’s system.
+CDT testing measures the amount of carbohydrate-deficient transferrin in a person’s system.
 Moderate drinkers or non-drinkers have lower levels of carbohydrate-deficient transferrin.

-Heavy drinkers drink four or more drinks per day (at least five days a week for two weeks before the test).
+Heavy drinkers drink four or more drinks daily (at least five days a week for two weeks before the test).
 These people tend to have significantly higher levels of carbohydrate-deficient transferrin.

 Other biomarker tests support or disprove the results of a CDT test.
 Selecting the proper test varies from person to person.